COVID-19: Virology

 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is a novel severe acute respiratory syndrome coronavirus.
 It was first isolated from three people with pneumonia connected to the cluster of acute respiratory illness cases in Wuhan.
 All structural features of the novel SARS-CoV-2 virus particle occur in related coronaviruses in nature, particularly in Rhinolophus sinicus (Chinese horseshoe bats).

 Outside the human body, the virus is destroyed by household soap which bursts its protective bubble.
 Hospital disinfectants, alcohols, heat, povidone-iodine, and ultraviolet-C (UV-C) irradiation are also effective disinfection methods for surfaces.

 SARS-CoV-2 is closely related to the original SARS-CoV.
-It is thought to have an animal (zoonotic) origin.
+The virus is thought to have an animal (zoonotic) origin.
 Genetic analysis has revealed that the coronavirus genetically clusters with the genus Betacoronavirus, in subgenus Sarbecovirus (lineage B) together with two bat-derived strains.
 It is 96% identical at the whole genome level to other bat coronavirus samples (BatCov RaTG13).
 The structural proteins of SARS-CoV-2 include membrane glycoprotein (M), envelope protein (E), nucleocapsid protein (N), and the spike protein (S).
 The M protein of SARS-CoV-2 is about 98% similar to the M protein of bat SARS-CoV, maintains around 98% homology with pangolin SARS-CoV, and has 90% homology with the M protein of SARS-CoV; whereas, the similarity is only around 38% with the M protein of MERS-CoV.